F: +44 (0)20 3668 5601

-Before joining Constantine Cannon, Till worked as an Associate for three years at the London office of a New York-headquartered international law firm.
-Prior to his career in the law, he worked for several years as a Public Diplomacy Officer at the Embassy of the Federal Republic of Germany in London.
-During that time, he worked for three German ambassadors to the Court of St. James and advised the German Foreign Office in Berlin on the latest political, economic and cultural developments in the UK.
+Prior to his career in the law, Till worked for several years as a Public Diplomacy Officer at the Embassy of the Federal Republic of Germany in London.
+During that time, he worked for three German ambassadors to the Court of St. James and advised the German Foreign Office on the latest political, economic and cultural developments in the UK.

 Till read History, Politics and Economics at Cardiff University and holds a Masters Degree in International Relations from Bristol University.
 He is a member of PAIAM and a Fellow of the Royal Asiatic Society of Great Britain and Ireland.
 Till is fluent in German.

 TV interview on the news bulletin “Kulturnyheterna” broadcast on Sweden’s public broadcasting service SVT 1.
 Till Vere-Hodge attended an international conference on “Nazi-looted Art and...Read More